nexusdrugi/demo-chess-board/.trae/documents/chess-game-requirements.md

 - Robust input validation for drag-and-drop interactions; invalid data must be ignored with no side effects.
 - Graceful error handling via a UI error boundary showing a friendly fallback and a Reset option.
 - Client-side logging for invalid drag data and unexpected exceptions in DnD handlers.
+- Accessibility: semantic roles and names for board, squares, and controls; keyboard and touch operability; live status announcements.

 ## 6. Maintainability
 - Eliminate magic numbers; use BOARD_SIZE for board dimensions and any related calculations.